laisuk/OpenccNetLibGui/README.md

 ### **PDF Support**

 Only **text-embedded PDFs** are supported.
-OpenccNetLibGui reads Unicode text directly from the PDF content stream using either PdfPig or Pdfium.
+`OpenccNetLibGui` reads Unicode text directly from the PDF content stream using either `PdfPig` or `Pdfium`.

 ❌ Scanned PDFs or pure image-based PDFs **are not supported**.
 Such files require OCR (Optical Character Recognition), which is **not included** in this application.